-- all amounts under Payments Made on Any Termination of Employment above; - the following severance payment:

-Mr. Reed

-Mr. Fioravanti

-2x base salary plus 2x last year's annual shortterm cash incentive compensation 1x base salary plus 1x last year's annual short-term cash incentive compensation

-- in the case of Mr. Fioravanti, a pro rata portion of his annual cash bonus in the year of termination; - immediate vesting of RSUs as follows (in the case of performance-based RSUs, to the extent of the satisfaction of applicable performance criteria):

-Mr. Reed

-Mr. Fioravanti

-all awards scheduled to vest within 2 years of termination all awards scheduled to vest within 1 year of termination the accelerated vesting of the following stock option awards:

-Mr. Reed

-Mr. Fioravanti

-all unvested stock options scheduled to vest within 2 years of termination all unvested stock options scheduled to vest within 1 year of termination in the case of Mr. Reed, continuation of health care coverage at employee rates for Mr. Reed and his spouse until the earlier of their election to terminate coverage (or their non-payment of premiums), their death or until we stop providing health care coverage to our employees.
+- all amounts under Payments Made on Any Termination of Employment above; - a severance payment equal to two times the executive's current base salary plus two times the executive's annual short-term cash incentive compensation for the previous year; - in the case of Mr. Fioravanti, a pro rata portion of his annual cash bonus in the year of termination; - immediate vesting of all RSU awards scheduled to vest within 2 years of termination (in the case of performance-based RSUs, to the extent of the satisfaction of applicable performance criteria); - the accelerated vesting of all stock option awards scheduled to vest within 2 years of termination (with the executive having 2 years from termination to exercise the awards); and - in the case of Mr. Reed, continuation of health care coverage at employee rates for Mr. Reed and his spouse until the earlier of their election to terminate coverage (or their non-payment of premiums), their death or until we stop providing health care coverage to our employees; and in the case of Mr. Fioravanti, an amount equal to the equivalent cost of COBRA medical coverage for Mr. Fioravanti and his spouse for a period of 2 years from termination.

-Mr. Reed would have 2 years from termination to exercise the awards, while Mr. Fioravanti would have 1 year from termination to exercise the awards; and